-Management's estimate of the incurred but not reported (IBNR) dental insurance claims is based on an actuarially determined amount.
-We evaluated the key factors and assumptions used to develop the IBNR in determining that it is reasonable in relation to the financial statements taken as a whole.
+Management's estimate of the incurred but not reported (IBNR) dental and health insurance claims are based on an actuarially determined amount.
+We evaluated the key factors and assumptions used to develop the IBNR in determining that they are reasonable in relation to the financial statements taken as a whole.